J370/Portfolio/_i18n/en/_posts/2020-02-14-redditstruggers.md

 ---
 layout: blog/post
 title: "Reddit's database logic"
 author: J370
 tags: [Reddit]
 categories: [ Technical ]
 image: https://redditupvoted.files.wordpress.com/2015/10/reddit_icon_twitter_fb.png
 ---
 Sorry for this random post but I do hope that this blog can provide information on some fustrating bugs and issues.
-Didn't faced any but I did have some interesting Ah Ha moments on reddit today.
+Didn't face any but I did have some interesting Aha moments on reddit today.

 ## Background
 I used to have a reddit account to check on various Linux happenings but decided to delete it after not using it for a while.